Winton Land confirms $350m capital raise for IPO, ready to list on NZX, ASX this Friday - NZ Herald

-NZX and ASX prospect and developer Winton Land has confirmed it has raised the amount it was seeking ready to list on both stock exchanges this Friday.
+NZX and ASX prospect and developer Winton Land has confirmed it has raised the amount it was seeking and is ready to list on both stock exchanges this Friday.

 Winton, which aims to specialise in the retirement village sector by developing new villages in this country, raised about $350 million in new equity under its initial public offering for up to 90 million new shares at an issue price of $3.887 each, the company said today.